jengalas/thegourmetmoose/_posts/2017-03-27-lemon-blueberry-drop-scones.md

 ## INSTRUCTIONS
 1. Preheat oven to 400°F.
 2. In a large bowl, combine the first six ingredients.
 In another bowl, combine the yogurt, egg and butter.
 Stir into dry ingredients just until moistened; batter will be thick and spongy.
+I find that using my hands (inside food-safe gloves) works best.
 Fold in blueberries.
 3. Drop by heaping tablespoonfuls 2 in. apart onto a greased baking sheet.
 Bake at 400° for 9-11 minutes or until lightly browned.
 Yields 14-20 scones.